prashantrahul141/prashantrahul141/README.md

 Hi, my name is Prashant Rahul.
 I am a Software Developer, specializing in building Modern, Robust, Full-Stack Web Applications.
-I also make stuff using Graphics APIs, Games, Desktop Applications and Dev-Tools.
+I also work with/on Compilers, Interpreters, Graphics APIs, Games, Desktop Applications and Dev-Tools.

 #### Favourite Stuff